 The functional block diagram above gives a better and more detailed look at the parts involved.

-The primary of T1 is 157t, and the secondary is 14t.
+- The primary of transistor T1 is 157t, and the secondary is 14t.
 The core is an E19 type ferrite transformer with a central core of about 4.5×4.5mm.

-Now, we know how much more efficient an SMPSU can be, yet it is more complex and requires quality components for reliability.
+Now, we know how much more efficient an switch mode power supply can be, yet it is more complex and requires quality components for reliability.